What is user research in UX design?

 One-on-one conversations that generate new knowledge about user experiences, needs, and pain points.
 User interviews explore motivations, frustrations, and mental models that can't be observed directly.

-Participants perform specific tasks while researchers observe, revealing friction points and confusion in real-time.
+Participants perform specific tasks while you observe, revealing friction points and confusion in real-time.

 Qualitative usability testing: